TechnoLatopumi/React-Markdown-Previewer/README.md

 check components section in src folders then check all the import in every component files and install all of them
 - npm install
 - npm marked
-- then check link below to install all the needed icon
+- then check the instruction from the link below to install all the needed icon
 - https://fontawesome.com/v6.0/docs/web/use-with/react/add-icons

 here is the preview for my project